 Danny Rose popped up with a well-taken equaliser with twenty minutes to go.
 Eric Dier’s cross from the right somehow found its way to the feet of Rose, who made room for himself before beating Mignolet at the near post with the outside of his foot.

 Liverpool will rue chances missed to go two up before Spurs levelled.
-Spurs will be eager to improve their home displays with better sides than Liverpool set to visit White Hart Lane in the coming months.
+The hosts will be eager to improve their home displays with better sides than Liverpool set to visit White Hart Lane in the coming months.